Warren Buffett resigns from Gates Foundation, has donated half his fortune

 He did not explain why he is resigning, while noting he has given up all directorships outside Berkshire, reducing his workload.

-Buffett also announced a new $4.1 billion donation of Berkshire shares to the Gates Foundation and four family charities, part of his pledge to give away 99% of his net worth.
+Buffett also announced a new donation of more than $4.1 billion, comprising nearly 15.2 million Berkshire Class “B” shares, to the Gates Foundation and four family charities, part of his pledge to give away 99% of his net worth.

 “Over many decades I have accumulated an almost incomprehensible sum simply by doing what I love to do,” Buffett said.
 “Society has a use for my money: I don’t.”